soundarya98/IRCCommunityAnalysis/README.md

 AdjacencyList.ipynb generates the adjacency list for the graph to be made.
 (Shown below)

-Here is a snippet of the directed graph for various users in 2013:
+Here is a snippet of the directed graph for various users in the Ubuntu IRC chat in 2013:

 ![Directed Graph](https://github.com/soundarya98/IRCCommunityAnalysis/blob/master/Images/DirectedGraph.png)